-During the last few years, Rainwater Harvesting has become a buzz word.
+During the last few years, Rainwater Harvesting has become a buzzword.
 Rainwater harvesting techniques and water conservation have become very important in recent years.
-So much so that without rainwater harvesting process in place, construction of a new building or house is not permitted by the urban governing authorities in Jaipur.
+So much so that without the rainwater harvesting process in place, the construction of a new building or house is not permitted by the urban authorities in Jaipur.

-This heritage water walk in Jaipur focuses on the entire system for collecting the rainwater and its storage, which was used a few centuries ago.
+This heritage water walk in Jaipur focuses on the entire system for collecting rainwater and its storage, which was used a few centuries ago.
 A large part of this system i.e. catchment area is still intact and functional.
-The water walk is an eye-opener as to how people in those times conceived & developed the concept of water collection & storage systems.
-Some components of this system share similarity with the ones used in Europe during a similar time frame, especially in Southern Europe!
+How people in those times conceived & developed the system of water collection & storage is something to ponder over.
+Some components of these systems share similarities with the ones used in Europe during a similar time frame, especially in Southern Europe!

-The water conservation program was completely dependent on rainfall.
+The water conservation program was completely dependent on rainfall in this region.
 Once collected, the quantum of water could be used for more than a year and thereby making it easier to survive during rain deficit periods.

-Although the major part of water collection and conservation system is still intact and functional, some sections have been damaged, which seem to be a work of human element rather than efflux of time.
+Although the major part of the water collection and conservation system is still intact and functional, some sections have been damaged, which seems to be a work of the human element rather than an efflux of time.

 The water collected through these channels accumulates in Nahargarh Fort water reservoirs or storage tanks popularly called Nahargarh Baoris.
 Here are a few pictures that explain the system.

-Nahargarh water walk was a great experience and proves how people used to work in tandem with nature in ancient days.
-Despite living in this city for many years, certain sections of water conservation system especially the catchment area had escaped my attention too.
-While, we all have seen water storage in Jaigarh, Amer and Nahargarh Forts, the modus operandi was unknown.
+The Nahargarh water walk proves how people used to work in tandem with nature in a bygone period.
+Despite living in this city for many years, certain sections of the water conservation system especially the catchment area had escaped my attention too.
+While, we all have seen water storage in Jaigarh Fort, Amer Fort, and Nahargarh Fort, the modus operandi was unknown.

 The current generation is unaware of ancient water conservation systems but it’s important to spread awareness about this forgotten technique.

 Here is a picture of the Nahargarh water channel during the monsoon.
-This picture shows how water collects in water channels.
+This picture shows how water collects in the channels.

-I recommend Nahargarh heritage water walk in Jaipur for the heritage lovers and “knowledge seekers”.
-Nahargarh water walk will not interest everyone though.
-To know more about this water walk and how you can undertake one, you can email me -Jaipurthrumylens@gmail.com.
+To know more about this water walk and how you can undertake one, you can email me at -Jaipurthrumylens@gmail.com.
 Nahargarh Water Walk made its appearance first on Jaipurthrumylens – the best blog on Jaipur.